 Instructions

-- Put the cheese into an airtight jar or container and refrigerate for 24 hours before serving to allow the flavors to develop.
+- Put the cheese into an airtight jar or container and refrigerate for several hours or overnight to allow the flavors to develop.

-- Plan to use your homemade Boursin cheese within two weeks.
+- Plan to use your homemade Boursin cheese within a week or so.

 What a great site!
 Just stumbled across it because I was curious about Boursin and I feel like the first guy in the California gold rush must have felt when he came across a gold nugget in a creek – I’ll back for more!
 Thanks so much, Sue.